Local family horrified to realize Jingle All The Way has become holiday tradition - The Beaverton

 Despite family members rating the movie from “not funny” to “a pile of dogshit”, all have resigned themselves to the inevitable 2016 mass viewing of the movie.
 While efforts are currently underway to counter-plan a less depressing family activity, experts calculate the MacPhersons will experience Jingle by, at latest, December 26th.

-Some MacPhersons expressed anxiety over viewing the film’s story, involving a middle class man repeatedly brutalizing a black man in a mad dash for consumerism, through a 2016 “post-Ferguson” lens.
-Others expressed regret that attempts to introduce a “better family ”, like It’s a Wonderful Life or Miracle On 34th Street, “just wouldn’t take” Still, the MacPherson children agreed to dutifully watch the movie as a family “because mom loves it”, despite the fact that Sharon MacPherson loathes the film’s wooden jokes and wasted Phil Hartman subplot.
+Some MacPhersons expressed anxiety over viewing the film’s story, involving a middle class white man repeatedly brutalizing a black man in a mad dash for consumerism, through a 2016 “post-Ferguson” lens.
+Others expressed regret that attempts to introduce a “better family ”, like It’s a Wonderful Life or Miracle On 34th Street, “just wouldn’t take”.
+Still, the MacPherson children agreed to dutifully watch the movie as a family “because mom loves it”, despite the fact that Sharon MacPherson loathes the film’s wooden jokes and wasted Phil Hartman subplot.

-At press time, the MacPhersons’ brief joy at the ancient VHS tape breaking gave way to of their parents’ Netflix account recommending Jingle All The Way.
+At press time, the MacPhersons’ brief joy at the ancient VHS tape breaking gave way to terror of their parents’ Netflix account recommending Jingle All The Way.